Paracentropogon longispinis

 Paracentropogon longispinis, the wispy waspfish, sailfin waspfish, whiteface waspfish or whiteface roguefish, is a species of marine ray-finned fish, a waspfish belonging to the subfamily Tetraroginae, which is classified as part of the family Scorpaenidae, the scorpionfishes and their relatives.
 It is found in the central Indo-West Pacific.
 It is the type species of the genus Paracentropogon.

 Taxonomy

 Paracentropogon longispinis was first formally described as Apistis longispinis in 1829 by the French zoologist Georges Cuvier with its type locality given as Ambon Island.
 When Pieter Bleeker described the genus Paracentropogon he designated A. longispinis as its type species.
-Some authorities consider it likely that P. vespa is a junior synonym of P. longispinis.The specific name longispinis means "long spined" and refers to the longer spines on this species head that Ablabys taenianotus which was though to be its congener when Cuvier named it.
+Some authorities consider it likely that P. vespa is a junior synonym of P. longispinis.
+The specific name longispinis means "long spined" and refers to the longer spines on this species head that Ablabys taenianotus which was thought to be its congener when Cuvier named it.